Know-how / ISO 27001

 Requirement: Rules for physical and logical access to information and information processing facilities.

-Implementation: Role- and group-based permissions with granular control down to entry level.
-Administrators define users/groups, assign read/write/admin permissions and thereby enforce the least‑privilege principle.
-Thanks to Active Directory/Azure AD integration and SSO, identities remain consistent.
+Implementation: Role- and group-based permissions with granular control down to the entry level.
+Administrators define users/groups, assign read/write/admin permissions, and thereby enforce the principle of least privilege.
+Thanks to Active Directory/Azure AD integration and SSO keep identities consistent.

 A.5.17 – Authentication information

-Requirement: Assignment and management of authentication information via a formal process.
+Requirement: Assignment and management of authentication information through a formal process.

-Implementation: Configurable password policies (length, character sets, history) and a security check against leaked passwords (Pwned service, k‑anonymity).
-Strong login via 2FA (TOTP/email) and FIDO2/WebAuthn; assignment/reset via AD/Azure AD processes.
+Implementation: Configurable password policies (length, character sets, history) and a security check against leaked passwords (Pwned service, k-anonymity).
+Strong authentication via 2FA (TOTP/email) and FIDO2/WebAuthn; assignment/reset via AD/Azure AD processes.

 A.5.18 – Access rights

-Requirement: Provision, review, adjustment and revocation of access rights.
+Requirement: Provide, review, modify, and revoke access rights.

-Implementation: Central lifecycle management of permissions via groups/assignments, rapid deactivation during offboarding and auditability via server logs and reports.
+Implementation: Centralized lifecycle management of rights via groups/assignments, rapid lockout during offboarding, and auditability through server logs and reports.

 A.8.2